-Keeping Children Safe in Education (DFE 2020) sets out the requirement for all schools to have a staff code of conduct, sometimes referred to as a staff behaviour policy.
+Keeping Children Safe in Education (DFE 2021) sets out the requirement for all schools to have a staff code of conduct, sometimes referred to as a staff behaviour policy.
 This code of conduct should be followed by all staff (including visiting staff), volunteers and governors.

 Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 It is our willingness to work in a safe manner and challenge inappropriate behaviour that underpins this commitment.

-Everyone is expected to adhere to this 'Code of Conduct' and the 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings', Safer Recruitment Consortium 2019
+Everyone is expected to adhere to this 'Code of Conduct' and the 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings', Safer Recruitment Consortium 2019 and Guidance for safer working practice for those working with children and young people in education settings; Addendum 2020

-Everyone must also read and understand part one of Keeping Children Safe in Education (DFE 2020).
+Everyone must also read and understand part one and Annexe B of Keeping Children Safe in Education (DFE 2021).
 This code of conduct aims to support adults so they can avoid working in a manner which might lead to an allegation against them by raising awareness of illegal, unsafe, unprofessional and unwise behaviour and by supporting staff and volunteers to understand what safe, professional conduct is.
 Equally it aims to reduce the opportunity for any adult intent on grooming or harming a young person.
 The policy aims to reduce the risk of incidents or misunderstandings occurring by developing and setting out clear guidelines and boundaries.
 It encourages you to work in an open and transparent way that should avoid someone questioning your motives, intentions or suitability to work with young people.